Democracy: Autocratization

+Prime Minister Narendra Modi, during whose tenure India, often called the "world's largest democracy," has faced significant democratic backsliding according to international indexes.

 Steven Levitsky says: "It's not up to voters to defend a democracy.
 That's asking far, far too much of voters, to cast their ballot on the basis of some set of abstract principles or procedures.
 With the exception of a handful of cases, voters never, ever — in any society, in any culture — prioritize democracy over all else.
 Individual voters worry about much more mundane things, as is their right.
 It is up to élites and institutions to protect democracy — not voters."

+Alexander Lukashenko is currently serving his seventh and final term as the President of Belarus, leading many to claim he is "Europe's Last Dictator".

+The V-Dem Institute found 2026 ongoing democratic backsliding in 44 countries: Afghanistan, Argentina, Armenia, Belarus, Burkina Faso, Cambodia, Central African Republic, Croatia, Georgia, Greece, Guinea, Guinea-Bissau, El Salvador, Haiti, Hong Kong, Hungary, India, Indonesia, Italy, Ivory Coast, Kuwait, Kyrgyzstan, Libya, Mali, Madagascar, Mauretania, Mexico, Moldova, Mozambique, Myanmar, Nicaragua, Niger, Pakistan, Peru, Philippines, Slovakia, Slovenia, Senegal, Serbia, Romania, Togo, Ukraine, United Kingdom, and United States.

+Global population-weighted democracy measures show faster autocratization in the last decades than country-based averages.
+Autocratic countries tend to have a higher population growth.

 Disruption

 Some democratic governments have experienced sudden state collapse and regime change to an undemocratic form of government.
 Domestic military coups or rebellions are the most common means by which democratic governments have been overthrown.
 (See List of coups and coup attempts by country and List of civil wars.)
 Examples include the Spanish Civil War, the Coup of 18 Brumaire that ended the French First Republic, and the 28 May 1926 coup d'état which ended the First Portuguese Republic.
 Some military coups are supported by foreign governments, such as the 1954 Guatemalan coup d'état and the 1953 Iranian coup d'état.
 Other types of a sudden end to democracy include: